Katharine McPhee: 2017–2021: I Fall in Love Too Easily and Waitress

 On November 4, 2017, McPhee starred in the Lifetime TV movie The Lost Wife of Robert Durst in the role of Robert Durst's first wife Kathie.I Fall in Love Too Easily, a collection of romantic standards, was released on November 17, 2017, via BMG.
 The first single, "Night and Day", was made available for free via streaming.

-McPhee took over the lead female role of Jenna in Waitress as her Broadway debut.
+She took over the lead female role of Jenna in Waitress as her Broadway debut.
 She began performances on April 10, 2018, and played the role through August 19, 2018.

 On May 11, 2018, the song "Living in the Moment" was released.
-Carole Bayer Sager shared in a Twitter post that it was written by her, Jay Landers and Walter Afanasieff as the theme for the movie Book Club.McPhee played the lead role Jenna again in Waitress at the Adelphi Theatre in London's West End in March through June 2019.
+Carole Bayer Sager shared in a Twitter post that it was written by her, Jay Landers, and Walter Afanasieff as the theme for the movie Book Club.
+McPhee played the lead role Jenna again in Waitress at the Adelphi Theatre in London's West End in March through June 2019.
 She returned to the Broadway production on November 25, 2019, and remained with the show until its final performance on January 5, 2020.

-In 2021, she plays Bailey in Country Comfort.Also in 2021, Katharine McPhee and David Foster competed in season six of The Masked Singer as "Banana Split" in which McPhee dressed up as the ice cream half who did all the singing and Foster dressed up as the banana half who did the instrument playing and conducting.
+In 2021, she played the role of Bailey in Country Comfort.
+Also in 2021, she and her husband David Foster competed in the sixth season of The Masked Singer as "Banana Split" in which McPhee dressed up as the ice cream half who did all the singing and Foster dressed up as the banana half who did the instrument playing and conducting.
 They were eliminated in the Group B Finale.